codexvsberserkerxylo/offsets/README.md

+# always latest roblox internal offsets

-(this is only for educational and research purposes only)
+## Hello this is only for educational and research purposes im not encouraging people to cheat dont cheat its bad

-# roblox internal offsets
-(i check them sometimes)